OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 seamless parallelization adopted by the library.
 The only differences can be found at lines 3-5 where, instead of including the OpenCAL header files, you can find the OpenCAL-OMP headers.
 All the remaining source code is unchanged.
-Note that also the OpenCAL-OMP statements’ prefix does not change with respect to the OpenCAL’s one (i.e. `cal` for the functions, `CAL` for the data types, and `CAL_` for the constants).
+Note that also the OpenCAL-OMP statementsâ€™ prefix does not change with respect to the OpenCALâ€™s one (i.e. `cal` for the functions, `CAL` for the data types, and `CAL_` for the constants).
 In practice, if you only use OpenCAL-OMP in safe mode, besides including the proper OpenCAL-OMP header files instead of the OpenCAL ones, minimal changes are required to the serial code.

-SciddicaT {#sciddicat}
+SciddicaT
 ---------

-As for the case of Conway’s Game of Life, even the OpenCAL-OMP implementation of the SciddicaT cellular automaton, shown in Lsting
+As for the case of Conwayâ€™s Game of Life, even the OpenCAL-OMP implementation of the SciddicaT cellular automaton, shown in Lsting
 \[lst:calomp\_sciddicaT\], does not significantly differ from the serial implementation that you can find in the Section \[sec:sciddicaT\],